Cannabis Cultivation Policy - Principles and Guidelines (Requirements) for Cannabis Cultivation

 Fully contained springs do not flow off a person’s property in the absence of diversion, including wet years, or after periods of heavy rain.
 The Cannabis Cultivation Policy allows cultivators to request an exemption from certain flow requirements if the spring being used for cannabis cultivation meets a set of pre-determined conditions.
 The full text of the requirements is available.
-Detailed information on how to request a fully contained spring exemption is available here.
+Detailed information on how to request a fully contained spring exemption is available at the Fully Contained Springs page.

 On June 27, 2016, Governor Edmund G. Brown Jr. signed Senate Bill No. 837 (SB 837), which required the State Water Resources Control Board (State Water Board), in consultation with the California Department of Fish and Wildlife (CDFW), to adopt interim and long-term principles and guidelines (requirements) for the diversion and use of water for cannabis cultivation in areas where cannabis cultivation may have the potential to substantially affect instream flows.